 - Hard lumps in your testicles (sperm granulomas)

 - Fluid build-up in the testicle causing a mild ache that gets worse with ejaculation

 - Heaviness in your testicles (if the sperm collecting tubes called the epididymis, fill-up with stored sperm)

 You can use your private medical insurance or pay for your Vasectomy treatment.
 We offer competitive, fixed price packages as well as the ability to spread your cost with the option of 0% finance.
-If you are using your health insurance please do contact your insurer first for approval and let them know you’d like to be treated at One Hatfield Hospital.
+If you are using your health insurance, please contact your insurer first for approval and let them know you’d like to be treated at One Hatfield Hospital.